 THE DIFFERENCES BETWEEN HYBRID AND NATIVE APPS

 Native and hybrid apps differ significantly, but the major difference is native apps are built for certain operating systems, like Android and iOS.
 The developers should write separate codes for both iOS and Android to develop native apps.
-On the other hand, hybrid apps share the same code base and are built to work across the various OS.
+On the other hand, hybrid app developers write same code base for various OS.

 Thus, one can deduce that hybrid apps are more comfortable to develop, cheaper, and less time-consuming.
 They need less maintenance as compared to native apps.
 Developers can easily add the latest functionalities to different versions of the app with a single shared codebase.
 But native apps offer better performance and end-user experience as well as integration with OS-level features.
 These are more flexible and provide better security.